 Every year hundreds of products are recalled that affect children and babies.
-In 2019 so far there were 39 products that can put the safety of your child or baby at risk.
+Since 2019 there were 75 products that can put the safety of your child or baby at risk.
 That is a product recall every 6 days.

 How can parents keep their children and infants protected?
 How can schools, kindergartens and other institutions keep your children safe?
 Just a few hours of delay might mean unknown exposure to these harmful products.

 The media and the government are inefficient in disseminating critical recall information to consumers.
 Often times it takes days or weeks before a major recall is announced by the media.